-“To help ensure assets last a lifetime, and protect the ones they love, it is imperative that individuals in the wealth transfer zone assemble the right team of advisors to guide them”, said Joe Rokowski, president of the MassMutual Trust Company, FSB, the private client services subsidiary of Massachusetts Mutual Life Insurance Company.
-“Many people can and will influence mature affluent clients to include attorneys, tax professionals, adult children, financials advisors and even close friends.
-Individuals need to be thoughtful and deliberate as they assemble a team of credentialed and trusted professionals as this group will be responsible for managing, advising and ultimately helping clients transfer assets to the people and causes they care about.”
+“To help ensure assets last a lifetime, and protect the ones they love, it is imperative that individuals in the wealth transfer zone assemble the right team of advisors to guide them,” said Joe Rokowski, president of the MassMutual Trust Company, FSB, the private client services subsidiary of Massachusetts Mutual Life Insurance Company.
+“Many people can and will influence mature affluent clients to include attorneys, tax professionals, adult children, financial professionals and advisors, and even close friends.
+Individuals need to be thoughtful and deliberate as they assemble a team of credentialed and trusted professionals as this group will be responsible for managing, advising, and ultimately helping clients transfer assets to the people and causes they care about.”

 The wisdom of wealth planning

 Wealth planning involves a comprehensive review of all the decisions that affect your finances as you progress into retirement, from housing choices and eldercare options to investment strategies and charitable goals.
 It also, of course, seeks to ensure that all estate planning documents are in place to protect your interests in the event that you become incapacitated, and ultimately provide for the tax-efficient transfer of assets to the next generation.

 Wealth planning is a dominant trend in the financial planning industry today, as some 111 million baby boomers (born between 1946 and 1964) shift their focus from wealth accumulation to the preservation and transfer of assets to their loved ones—and to causes they care about.